Legends of America on the road in the Salt Flats of West Texas.

 Plan your destination in sections

-Many people undermine the benefits of planning ahead especially when it comes to your destinations.
+Many people undermine the benefits of planning ahead, especially when it comes to their destinations.
 And no, it doesn’t mean that you need to plan out your 9 to 5 schedule and stick to it by any means because that’s just not possible.

 Bucket List for each State.
 Click for 8.5 x 11 print version.
 Click HERE for mini-poster print.

-The best thing you can do is have a list of your go-to destinations (try to find the bucket list of destinations of each American state as a starter), and then map them out.
-Figure out which ones are closest to each other and set a specific date to spend on one location that is closest to each other.
+The best thing you can do is make a list of your go-to destinations (try finding the bucket lists for each American state as a starter), then map them out.
+Figure out which ones are closest to each other and set a specific date to spend on one location that is closest to the others.
 Doing this will save you a lot of time and money spent on transportation.

 Stock on compartment bags

-Compartmentalizing your luggage is a must for every trip, and having storage bags in handy help in keeping your stuff clean and organized especially when you bring a lot of toiletries, accessories, or shoes.
+Compartmentalizing your luggage is a must for every trip, and having storage bags on hand helps in keeping your stuff clean and organized, especially when you bring a lot of toiletries, accessories, or shoes.

 If you’re someone who brings along many toiletries and beauty products, using a hanging toiletry bag keeps your things in order, avoids spillage, and doesn’t take space on your bathroom counter as you can hang them basically anywhere!

-Those who are going on RV camping vacations for a trip have so many options to increase RV camper space with the use of compartment bags, storage containers, and proper shelving.
+Those who are going on RV camping trips have many options to increase RV camper space with compartment bags, storage containers, and proper shelving.

 Plan your meals